Mitsubishi Mirage: Export

-Third generation (1987)
+Third generation (1987; C50/60/70/80)

 Mitsubishi introduced the more rounded, third-generation Mirage to Japan in October 1987.
 Masaru Furukawa headed the vehicle design, with Yasukichi Akamatsu given the role of chief engineer.
 The basic model, a three-door hatchback with upright tailgate and large glasshouse arrived first.
 The sedan, released to Japan in January 1988 was stylistically distinct with almost vertical rear glass, influenced by the larger Galant.
 The range was complemented by a five-door liftback in June 1988, but without a station wagon variant, Mitsubishi persevered with the previous model until the release of a new wagon on the fourth generation chassis.
 As before, Mirage, Colt, and Lancer naming varied between markets with different body shapes often having different titles in the same market.
-In Japan, sedans were available with the Mirage and Lancer nameplates, while the three-door was sold only as Mirage, and the liftback only as Lancer.
+In Japan, sedan and hatchback were available with the Mirage nameplate, while the liftback was sold only as Lancer.
 Japanese Mirage sedans usually featured the "Vie Saloon" suffix.